sidba2003/TechTest/README.md

 ## Further Enhancements

-I have added the unit tests for the backend, although my frontend doesnt have any testing which can be re-run (as I primarily relied on manual testing for the same), but I believe the implementation of full E2E testing would have been nice (using libraries such as Playwright).
+I have added the unit tests for the backend, although my frontend doesnt have any testing which can be re-run (as I primarily relied on manual testing for the same), but I believe the implementation unit tests for the front end and E2E tests for the full stack would have been nice (using libraries such as Playwright).

 # User Management Technical Exercise